rudynicolop/FFPL-fork/README.md

 - On Linux, `eval $(coq-prover.env)` turns your current terminal into a Coq shell.
 - On macOS, the package contains a `coq-shell[...].command` that you can open.
-- On Windows, the `Coq-Shell` should appear in your start menu.
+- On Windows, "Coq-Shell" should appear in your start menu.

 ### Running Make